Locations:

 “When you’re expecting a baby, you might feel a loss of control,” Dr. Higgins shares.
 “You may not know exactly when your baby will arrive or how the birth will go.
 Nesting can help you feel like you have some power over things.”

-Nesting may also be a way pregnant people deal with pre-baby jitters or stress.
+Nesting may also be a way to deal with pre-baby jitters or stress.

-“Cleaning and organizing can be calming for some people,” she adds.
+“Cleaning and organizing can be calming,” she adds.
 “It can also be a way to pass the time while you wait for your baby.”

 It can be a common way for expectant parents to meet societal pressures to have a neat and tidy “nest,” too.